ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 Sample linker generated veneers
 -------------------------------
-For C64 to A64 interworking, the following veneer is used.
+For C64 to A64 interworking, the following veneer is used:

 .. code-block:: text